 The Nominating Committee will consider nominees recommended by shareholders on the basis of the same criteria used to consider and evaluate candidates recommended by other sources.
-Shareholders may send resumes of recommended persons to the Chairman-Nominating Committee, c/o ASA Gold and Precious Metals Limited, 400 South El Camino Real, Suite 710, San Mateo, California 94402.
-The shareholder recommendation must be received at the above address no later than September 30, 2014.
+Shareholders may send resumes of recommended persons to the Chair-Nominating Committee, c/o ASA Gold and Precious Metals Limited, 400 South El Camino Real, Suite 710, San Mateo, California 94402.
+The shareholder recommendation must be received at the above address no later than October 1, 2018 to be considered for the 2019 Annual General Meeting of Shareholders.
 The shareholder recommendation must be accompanied by all information relating to such candidate that is required to be disclosed in solicitations of proxies for the election of directors.
+The recommendation should also include information sufficient to determine whether the candidate could serve as an Independent Director.
 In addition, the shareholder recommendation must be accompanied by the written consent of the candidate to stand for election if nominated by the Board and to serve if elected by the shareholders.